 One-Pot Rasam Rice: A staple in South Indian kitchen.
 Rasam is a perfect synonym for Comfort Food.
 A South Indian meal is incomplete without a good amount of Rasam.
-This Instant Pot Rasam Rice is comfort food made in less than 20 minutes, all in one-pot.
+This Instant Pot Rasam Rice is comfort food made in less than 20 minutes, all in one pot.
 It is mildly spicy, tangy and flavourful from freshly ground spices.
 This is a perfect dish to have on a cold, winter, day.

 One-Pot Rasam Rice in my kitchen

 Rasam is a thin, spicy and flavourful South Indian soup served alone or combined with other foods, such as rice or millets.
 I have grown up having rasam on a daily basis.
-In our house, rasam is also relished along with idli, dosa, oats or even with curd rice.
+In our house, rasam is also relished along with idli, dosa, oats or even curd rice.
 I always have some rasam stocked up in my refrigerator.
 Especially during winters, I prefer having a big glass of rasam before my meal.
 Both my husband and I are huge rasam fans!
-After long days of vacation, when we get back home, we are always craving for rasam rice.
-Also, rasam rice our go-to meal when someone falls sick or is feeling a little dull and low.
+After long days of vacation, when we get back home, we are always craving rasam rice.
+Also, rasam rice is our go-to meal when someone falls sick or is feeling a little dull and low.

 This year when we shifted houses during the pandemic situation, I was resorting to a lot of one-pot recipes.
 That’s when I started using my Instant Pot extensively.
 That’s when I decided to try Rasam Rice in Instant Pot.
 We thoroughly enjoyed it.
 Do you need an Instant Pot to make Rasam Rice?
 No!
 You can make this using a stovetop pressure cooker too.
 In fact, that’s how I have always been making it.

 - Easy-to-digest side dish.

 - Very simple and quick to make.

 - Garlic, Pepper and Turmeric are really good for immunity and also when you are sick/have some cold.

 - Perfect for a balanced diet